Trains to WakefieldGet the cheapest fares to Wakefield with our split ticket search

 Tip 4: Busier routes are more expensive

 Demand determines the price of train tickets, so busier routes are more expensive.
 Cheaper train tickets to Wakefield usually are found by travelling on off-peak trains and avoiding travel at weekends and during popular holiday times.

 Tip 5: Group trips can be even cheaper

 If you're visiting Wakefield with friends or work colleagues and want to buy cheap train tickets, you can do this by booking together.
-When a group of 3-9 passengers travel on the same off-peak a groupsave discount can be made.
+When a group of 3-9 passengers travel on the same off-peak train, a groupsave discount can be made.
 We will automatically apply this discount when you book with Split My Fare.
 Giving out paper tickets to your group can be a hassle, so it worth choosing to receive e-Tickets and forwarding these to everyone in the group instead.

 Tip 6: Compare different types of tickets

 A great way of saving money is to compare the price of single and return fares.
 You may think that booking a return ticket will be cheaper if you're going back to the place you departed from, but this might not be the case, two single tickets can often cost less.

 Tip 7: Taking a less direct train can save you money

-Westgate railway station, on the East Coast Mainline is the largest station in Wakefield.
-The city also has another railway station, Kirkgate Station and you can also quickly reach Wakefield from Leeds, Sheffield and Barnsley.
+On the East Coast Mainline, Westgate railway station is the largest station in Wakefield; the city has another railway station, Kirkgate Station.
+You can quickly reach Wakefield from Leeds, Sheffield and Barnsley.
 The easiest way to get around is to take the local bus services; there’s a Free City Bus provided by the Council that runs within the city centre.

 Tip 8: Standard fares aren't always cheapest